7nolikov/7nolikov.github.io/7nolikov/content/posts/testcontainers-docker-compose-module.md

 Imagine a shopping cart microservice that depends on:

-- A PostgreSQL database for storing user and cart data.
+1. A PostgreSQL database for storing user and cart data.
-- A Redis cache for storing temporary session data.
+2. A Redis cache for storing temporary session data.
+3. An external payment API mock service.
+4. Kafka for handling order events.
+5. Keycloak for user authentication.

-With the Docker Compose module, you can:
+With the Docker Compose module it's not a problem anymore.

-- Simulate the interaction between these services.
-- Write tests to validate database connectivity, query correctness, and cache behavior under test scenarios.

 ## Conclusion